 - Diced onion—White or yellow will work.

 - Red curry paste—This “special” ingredient is found in the international foods section of your grocery store.
+If you want this dish to be strictly vegan, make sure to look for a plant-based brand!

 - Vegetable broth